Ayoh - Shop now

 Customers say

-Customers praise the tablet's functionality, noting it performs equally to the original iPad, and appreciate its speed, with one customer highlighting its snappy processor.
-The display receives positive feedback for being crisp and clear, and customers find it user-friendly with intuitive navigation.
-The build quality is solid, and while many Android apps are available, some customers report that high-profile apps don't run on the device.
-Customers disagree on the weight, with some finding it easy to carry while others note it feels heavy after extended use.
+Customers praise the tablet's functionality, noting it performs equally to the original iPad, and appreciate its speed, with one customer highlighting its efficient multitasking capabilities.
+The display receives positive feedback for its crisp, clear picture and vibrant graphics, while the keyboard is easy to use and the device feels solid.
+The app variety receives mixed reviews - while many Android apps are available, some high-profile apps don't run on it.
+Customers disagree on the weight, with some finding it not too heavy while others consider it bulky.

 AI-generated from the text of customer reviews